Identifying and changing contexts

 Expand React Native code sample

-method to switch user contexts. identify
+method to switch contexts. identify

 loads any saved flag values for the new context and immediately triggers an update of the latest flags from LaunchDarkly.